slviajero/tinybasic/README.md

 SAVE on the arduino writes a program to the EEPROM, LOAD reloads it.
 An EEPROM autorun feature is planned.

-DWRITE, DREAD, AWRITE, AREAD, PINM, and DELAY are planned but not implemented.
-These functions allow manipulation of the Arduino I/O.
+DWRITE, DREAD, AWRITE, AREAD, PINM, and DELAY are the Arduino I/O functions.

 Target machines and compilation: